 Historically, national exams in Indonesia have been designed to control grade progression rather than serve as diagnostic tools for measuring learning outcomes.
-More specifically, they have functioned to control access to a public education system where post-primary demand has exceeded supply.11 As such, all permutations of the national exam system12 have created winners and losers among students.
+More specifically, they have functioned to control access to a public education system where post-primary demand has exceeded supply.13 As such, all permutations of the national exam system14 have created winners and losers among students.
 The winners have been able to advance their education through the (significantly cheaper) public system.
 The losers have dropped out or opted for the more expensive (and often lower quality) option of private schooling.

 The forerunner to the state-administered National Exam or Ujian Nasional (UN) of contemporary Indonesia was first introduced in the early 1980s.
 The Final Year National Study Evaluation (EBTANAS) was predicated on the need to standardise testing for quality control purposes (Mardapi 2000: 253).
-However, for the first few years of its life the EBTANAS personified the New Order's view of education as a national building activity as the only subjects to be assessed were Bahasa Indonesia and Civics (known as Pancasila Moral Education or PMP).13 In subsequent years additional subjects in the sciences and humanities
+However, for the first few years of its life the EBTANAS personified the New Order's view of education as a nation-building activity as the only subjects to be assessed were Bahasa Indonesia and Civics (known as Pancasila Moral Education or PMP).
+In subsequent years additional subjects in the sciences and humanities were added in accordance with school capacity.
+There were, initially, no losers because schools retained discretion over grade advancement and it was in everyone's interest for students to progress (Yamin 2009: 94).